 - Bomas of Kenya was established by the Kenyan government in 1971.
 This cultural center in Langata comprises 11 life-size homesteads (bomas) representing different traditional construction styles from around the country.
 Daily performances include drumming and dancing.

 - Utamaduni Craft Center is located in a converted Kikuyu house.
 The 18 shops are a treasure trove of African crafts, antiques, and art.
 Items can be packed and shipped, if required.
-The center also has a collection of items made by Nairobi street kids.
 The large, beautiful garden restaurant is a great place for lunch, and bird watchers will love the many exotic birds flitting about.

-Today, meet your guides at your hotel in Nairobi early in the morning and depart for Chigoria, which is a 4-5 hour drive away.
+You'll meet your guides at your hotel in Nairobi early in the morning and depart for Chigoria, a four- to five-hour drive away.
 Start the walk, entering the Mt.
-Kenya Forest at an altitude of 5249 feet (1600 m.).
-There's the option to continue up to 8530 feet (2600 m.) if required, and conditions permit.
-Most climbers will camp here, although some do continue on to the park gate at 9678 feet (2950 m.).
+Kenya Forest at an altitude of 5,249 feet (1600 m).
+There's the option to continue up to 8,530 feet (2600 m) if required, and conditions permit.
+Most climbers will camp here, although some do continue on to the park gate at 9,678 feet (2950 m).
 Your evening meal will be served around a campfire.
-Today’s walk is approximately 8.5 miles (14 km.).
+Today’s walk is approximately 8.5 miles (14 km).

 Days 3-6: Mt.
 Kenya Trek

-Day 2 of trek: Today you are walking up to the secluded campsite at Lake Ellis, at an altitude of 11,154 feet (3400 m.).
-Walk through moorland and tussock grass.
-The heather and proteas are beautiful, particularly when other flowers are in bloom, such as gladiolus, kniphofra, and senecio.
-Today you will gain about 2624 feet (800 m.) over 8.5 miles (14 km.)
+Day 2 of trek: Today you are walking up to the secluded campsite at Lake Ellis, at an altitude of 11,154 feet (3400 m), walking through moorland and tussock grass.
+The heather and proteas are beautiful, particularly when other flowers are in bloom, such as gladiolus, kniphofia, and Senecio.
+Today you will gain about 2,624 feet (800 m) over 8.5 miles (14 km).

 Day 3: The walk today is well off the beaten track.
-Walk around the lake, cross over the valley, and follow a ridge up the mountain for three hours, before eventually joining the tourist track on the normal Chogoria route at an altitude of 13,451 feet (4,100 m.).
+Walk around the lake, cross over the valley, and follow a ridge up the mountain for three hours before eventually joining the track on the normal Chogoria route at an altitude of 13,451 feet (4,100 m).
 Breathtaking views abound over the Gorges Valley and back towards Itinguni and the Northern Moorlands.
-Lunch is served at a small stream crossing, before continuing for a further hour to Minto’s Hut, the night's camp, at 13,779 feet (4200 m.).
+Lunch is served at a small stream crossing, before continuing for a further hour to Minto’s Hut, the night's camp, at 13,779 feet (4200 m).

-Day 4: Today you will cover a distance of approximately 12.5 miles (20 km.) and will walk for about 14-16 hours.
+Day 4: Today you will cover a distance of approximately 12.5 miles (20 km) and will walk for about 14-16 hours.
 This is an extremely long, hard day, but there are great rewards from the mountain summit.
-Rise at 2.30 am with a hot drink and a light snack before starting to walk.
+Rise at 2:30 am with a hot drink and a light snack before starting the walk.
 The majority of the walk to the summit is in the dark, so that you are well on the way to Pt.
 Lenana, via Simba Col, for sunrise.
-You'll hopefully be on the summit for first light, to admire the views.
+You'll hopefully be on the summit for first light to admire the views.

 Descend the peak via a different route, down the Sirimon Track to Shipton's Camp.
 Have a second breakfast before heading off the mountain to Judmier Camp, about 6-7 hours' walk away.

 Day 5: After a later start and a good breakfast, leave camp and walk the final six miles (10 km) down a dirt track to the park gate.
-Here, you are met by your transport, and will say goodbye to your porters and guide (if they have done a good job, please tip them!).
-Head back to Nairobi, stopping at our riverside camp for lunch on the way, and onward to Lake Naivasha for the night.
+Here, you are met by your transport and will say goodbye to your porters and guide.
+Head back to Nairobi, stopping at a riverside camp for lunch on the way, and onward to Lake Naivasha for the night.